Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 - Adjust new BG saturation/colors

 ### 2025-06-05 -
-Worked for _ + 45 minutes.
+Worked for _ + 1.6 hours.
 Added map selection screen for Versus Mode with previews.
-Applied chosen map as background and created new platforms layout with gaps in bottom platform.
+Applied chosen map as background and created new platform layout with gaps in bottom platform.
 Allowed for falling off screen and repawning with -1 life.
+Drew background 3 and created another new platform layout.
+Implemented option to choose random map + question mark image display.
+Increased volume for shooting SFX.
+Added invincibility frames after falling off map with white flashing indicator lines.

 Future Improvements:
 - Fix Boss Mode BGM playing upon resetting game in both modes
+- SFX for falling off map